Mounikakurapati07/Devops-Interview-Questions/README.md

 ANS: A Headless Service in Kubernetes is a type of Service that does not provide a ClusterIP.
 Instead of load-balancing traffic, it allows clients to directly discover and connect to individual Pods.
     spec:
        clusterIP: None
     Headless services are used for apps that need to handle load balancing themselves — e.g., Stateful apps like databases.

+11. Can you attach a single EBS volume to multiple EC2 instances at the same time?

+ANS:    No, you cannot attach a single Amazon EBS (Elastic Block Store) volume to multiple EC2 instances at the same time in the traditional way.
+An EBS volume is designed to be attached to only one EC2 instance at a time, and it behaves like a block device.
+If you try to attach it to multiple instances simultaneously, you risk data corruption because block storage doesn’t handle concurrent writes safely across multiple servers.

+Alternatives
+Amazon EFS (Elastic File System): If you need shared storage accessible by multiple EC2 instances at the same time, EFS is the right choice.
+It provides a scalable, managed NFS file system that multiple instances can mount concurrently.

+Amazon FSx: For workloads requiring Windows File Server or Lustre, FSx provides shared file storage.

+Clustered File Systems on EBS: In advanced setups, you can technically attach an EBS volume to multiple instances in read-only mode, or use specialized clustered file systems (like GFS2 or OCFS2) with careful configuration.
+But this is complex and not the default or recommended approach.

+So, the short answer: No, not directly.
+Use EFS or FSx if you need shared storage across multiple EC2 instances.

-11. Difference between security groups and NACL
+12. Difference between security groups and NACL

 13. I have an image and container is running with that image.Can you able to delete that image? and what happens if you delete that image?